Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 5. Add the following Release Management information and then click **Next**:

-    * Auto-Release - Enabled/Disabled of the auto release of new Asset versions
+    * Auto-Release - Enabled/Disabled of the auto release of new Asset versions.
+If auto-release is **enabled**, a new asset will be automatically released with each change to any one of the grouped resources (i.e. API services).
+For example, auto-release enabled will trigger an automatic asset release every time a new grouped API Service revision is discovered or created.
+This would enable a more automated and hands-off experience.
+If you want more control of the asset release process, select auto-relase to **disabled**.
-    * Auto-Release Type - If auto-release is enabled, a new asset will be automatically released with each change to any one of the grouped resources.
-The default is set to a Patch release and you can select another type of asset release.
+    * Auto-Release Type -  The default is set to a Patch release versions and you can select another type of asset release versioning (i.e. major or minor).

 6. In Group Resources, find the available API resources you want to link, and click on the Link icon.
 For each resource, select the appropriate version.
 Default is **Latest**.
 Click **Link Versions**.
 7. Configure the Access Request handling, Manual or Automatic, and click **Next**.